waggle-sensor/summer2022/snead/daily_log.md

 ### Tuesday 7/5
 - morning!
 - Joaquin is checking in with Nokia about the phones and Linux.
 Radios are down, not sure when I'll get back into the lab
+- Aether is if you want to run your own mobile core as a service, but its component, SD-Core, can be run independently as a 5G/4G Core
 #### To Do
 - Downlink!!!
 When in the lab!!
 Eventually!
 Radios are down!
 ## Week 3: 6/27 to 7/1